Iranians-Vote-Digital-Democracy/.github/profile/README.md

 - Biometric Passports.
 [ZK Passport](https://github.com/rarimo/#zk-passport)

 ## An interorganisation Body Needed
-No signle organisation is capable of handling moderation of such a tool, and it needs all of them to be involved, and way beyond that, millions of Iranians and millions of Bitcoin (this one is bad for environment).
+No signle organisation is capable of handling moderation of such a platform, and it needs all of them to be involved, and way beyond that, all of the of Iranians.

 ## How far are we
-Technology is no longer a challenge, it is now more cultural.
-Iranians need to adapt to the idea of being in charge of building their own state.
-And we are not hopeless:  There are [100s](https://github.com/Atlasiran/Atlas-website/issues/29#issuecomment-2557870664) of Iranian organisations, parties and collectives and the numbers grows by day, everywhere in the world.
+Technology is no longer a challenge, the challenge is now more cultural.
+Iranians have to decide to take the charge of building their own state.
+We are not entirely hopeless: There are [100s](https://github.com/Atlasiran/Atlas-website/issues/29#issuecomment-2557870664) of Iranian organisations, parties and collectives around the world and their numbers grow by day.

-## Capabilities you need
+## What you need
-If you don't have team, you can build one right away, or join a number of groups.
+If you don't have a team, you can build one right away, or join a number of groups.
 If you want to build a party, no worries, platform helps you create one.
-From drafting code of conduct to drafting and signing all sorts of agreements, to writing motioins, to crowdfound the budgets needed and legislate how it should be spent.
-From organisation, building defence, to mobilisation, you will have all sorts of monetary, tech, security and communication tools needed.
+From drafting a code of conduct to drafting and signing all sorts of agreements, to writing motions collectively, and to crowdfounding the budgets.
+And for organisation, building defence and mobilisation, you will have all sorts of monetary, tech, security and communication tools you gonna need.